Set Up and Use a Vault in Konnect

 with tags lets you protect your vaults from accidental change or deletion.

 for more information and best practices.

 Define a reference

-Restart the runtime instance to load the values.
+Restart the data plane node to load the values.

 Next, set up references to these environment variables in URL format so Kong Gateway can recognize these secrets.

 In this case, the references would look like this: